 Room/Unit inspections and damage assessment

-Once all residents have departed, Department of Residences facilities staff will conduct an inspection in every room/unit to assess the state of cleanliness and inspect for damages.
-No one other than Department of Residences facilities staff will enter the room/unit until after the inspection has been done.
+Once all residents have departed, Housing Services Facilities staff will conduct an inspection in every room/unit to assess the state of cleanliness and inspect for damages.
+No one other than Housing Facilities staff will enter the room/unit until after the inspection has been done.
 Conditions will be compared against your move-in inventory and condition report, and damages assessed accordingly.
 Students are individually responsible for their own room and jointly responsible for unit and/or common area damage, loss of furnishings, and cleaning charges if no specific individual(s) are determined responsible.
 This is regardless of whether you are the first or last to move out.
 Damages will be billed to your student account and you will receive an email to your Brock account notifying you of charges before the end of June 2023.

 What do I need to do in my room/unit before I move out?

 Avoid charges by leaving your unit/room in a clean and acceptable state:

 - Remove posters and adornments, including tape, sticky tac, any adhesives and residue from all surfaces (i.e. walls, ceilings, windows, furniture, doors).
 Note – if damage has been done to the wall or additional cleaning is required to remove adhesive/adornments, additional charges will apply.

 - Place furniture back in its original location.
 See back of move-in room inventory and condition report for diagram and/or check the Residence website under Buildings & Amenities for each building.